linroger/FinanceCompendium/IX. Risk Management/Risk Management and Financial Institutions/Part 3 Market Risk/Chapter 14 Interest Rate Risk.md

 Jorion, P. Big Bets Gone Bad: Derivatives and Bankruptcy in Orange County.
 New York: Academic Press, 1995.

 Reitano, R. "Nonparallel Yield Curve Shifts and Immunization."
 Journal of Portfolio Management (Spring 1992): 36-43.

-# Practice Questions and Problems (Answers at End of Book)

 14.1 Suppose that a bank has \$5 billion of one-year loans and \$20 billion of five-year loans.
 These are financed by \$15 billion of one-year deposits and \$10 billion of five-year deposits.
 Explain the impact on the bank's net interest income of interest rates increasing by 1\% every year for the next three years.
 14.2 Explain why long-term rates are higher than short-term rates most of the time.
 Under what circumstances would you expect long-term rates to be lower than short-term rates?